AresMUSH/aresmush.com/fs3/fs3-3/chargen.md

 The following sections will guide you in determining your Abilities.

 {% fs3tip %}
 The ability lists and limits given here are just examples from the default FS3 configuration.
-Individual games will customize these.
+Individual games will often customize these.
+You can see your game's specific limits by using the /fs3-limits URL in the game's web portal.
+For example: [Demo Game FS3 Limits](https://mush.aresmush.com/fs3-limits).
 {% endfs3tip %}